Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from aggregate reports and virological data: Modeling

-In our model, the constants $\beta_1$ and $\beta_2$ represent the contact transmission rate, which describes the flow of individuals from the susceptible group to a group infected with pathogen 1 and 2 respectively.
-In the context of ARI, the average recovery time is known to be relatively stable and lasts for approximately 7 days \citep{CDC}.
-Therefore, the rate, $\gamma$, at which infected individuals recover (move from infected to temporary immunity in the recovered category) is $1/7 \; days^{-1}$.
-Since the population is relatively stable over the years under study, we set the birth rate equal to the death rate $\mu$ in our transition model.
-We also assume an average life expectancy of $1/\mu=70 \; years^{-1}$ \citep{WHO2017}.
-Variables $\lambda_1$ and $\lambda_2$ represent the proportion of the population infected with pathogens 1 and 2 respectively at a given time.
-Finally, to describe the interaction between influenza and RSV, we use the cross-immunity or cross-enhancement parameters $\sigma_1$ and $\sigma_2$.
-Cross-immunity for influenza is present when $0<\sigma_1 <1$, indicating that the presence of RSV inhibits infection with influenza.
-A value of $\sigma_1=0$ confers complete protection against influenza while a value of $\sigma_1=1$ confers no protection; and a value of $\sigma_1>1$ represents increasing degree of cross-enhancement, indicating that the presence of RSV enhances the presence influenza \citep{adams2007influence}.
-The definition of $\sigma_2$ is analogous.
-Further customization of the transition mechanism is possible within this stochastic dynamical model \citep[e.g.][]{wilkinson2006stochastic}, and is desirable when additional information about the system dynamics is available.
+A list of reaction rate parameters is provided in Table~\ref{tab:parameters_mod}.
+The constants $\beta _{1}$ and $\beta _{2}$ represent the contact transmission rate, which describes the flow of individuals from the susceptible group to a group infected with pathogen 1 and 2, respectively.
+In the context of ARI, the average recovery time is known to be relatively stable and lasts for approximately seven days (\cite{CDC}).
+Therefore, the rate, $\gamma $, at which infected individuals recover (move from infected to temporary immunity in the recovered category) is $1/7$ $\mathrm{days} ^{-1}$.
+Since the population is relatively stable over the years under study, we set the birth rate equal to the death rate $\mu $ in our transition model.
+We also assume an average life expectancy of $1/\mu =70$ years (\cite{WHO2017}).
+Variables $\lambda _{1}(t)$ and $\lambda _{2}(t)$ represent the proportion of the population infected with pathogens 1 and 2, respectively, at a given time $t$.
+Finally, to describe the interaction between influenza and RSV, we use the cross-immunity or cross-enhancement parameters $\sigma _{1}$ and $\sigma _{2}$.
+Cross-immunity for influenza is present when $0<\sigma _{1} <1$, indicating that the presence of RSV inhibits infection with influenza.
+A value of $\sigma _{1}=0$ confers complete protection against influenza while a value of $\sigma _{1}=1$ confers no protection, and a value of $\sigma _{1}>1$ represents increasing degree of cross-enhancement, indicating that the presence of RSV enhances infection with influenza (\cite{adams2007influence}).
+The definition of $\sigma _{2}$ is analogous.
+Further customization of the transition mechanism is possible within this stochastic dynamical model (e.g., \cite{wilkinson2006stochastic}) and is desirable when additional information about the system dynamics is available.
 Examples include considering the effect of vaccination programs, seasonal forcing, or the presence of specific additional pathogens in circulation.
 We discuss these in the section on future work.